tylermorganwall/rayshader/README.md

 translate **ggplot2** objects into beautiful 3D data visualizations.

 The models can be rotated and examined interactively or the camera movement can be scripted to create animations.
-The user can also create a cinematic depth of field post-processing effect to direct the user’s focus to important regions in the figure.
+Scenes can also be rendered using a high-quality pathtracer, **rayrender**.The user can also create a cinematic depth of field post-processing effect to direct the user’s focus to important regions in the figure.
 The 3D models can also be exported to a 3D-printable format with a built-in STL export function.

 ## Installation